-Compounding and polishing automotive paint with wool and foams pads is something we’ve become accustomed to for decades now.
-But microfibre machine driven pads are still relatively new, however are largely misunderstood and misused.
+Compounding and polishing automotive paint with wool and foam pads is something we’ve become accustomed to for decades now.
+But microfibre pads are becoming a fantastic option in the industry, but are still relatively new and are largely misunderstood and misused.

 Why use microfibre pads?

 Whichever way you look at it, microfibre is an extremely efficient material to work with.
 The real benefit of this medium is the increased surface area that microfibre pads create due to their thousands of individual microscopic fibres that are actually the finest man-made fibre in existence.
 So, when you translate this material and pad structure to polishing paint, you are effectively doubling and tripling the contact surface area, meaning that in many cases you’re able to achieve results twice as fast or even more so than with foam and wool pads.

 The other thing about microfibre is its amazing ability to grip, hold and store most things that come in contact with.
 So, in the example of correcting a vehicle’s paint, microfibre pads have an increased ability to level down defects and store the compound or polish and paint residue.

 How do you adapt to using microfibre pads?

 A good example of understanding how to use microfibre pads can be related to taking a standard factory vehicle and increasing its horsepower.
 Once you increase that car’s power you need to also manage that performance by addressing things like bigger brakes, increased oil lubrication a better cooling system as well as an understanding of how to negate that performance or it may lead to catastrophic failure.